 Tim prays with each patient, emphasizing to them that only God gives life and heals, and that (like us) he often uses tools to do His work (doctors, nurses, medicines, friends, etc).
 He especially loves utilizing His people to help hurting people.
 Knowing that only He heals and that He hears our requests for help, we ask Him to resolve the patient’s health problem and to reveal Himself more and more to the person for whom we are praying.

 One of the joys of my (Tim’s) work is a daily morning discussion with the patients and their families.
 We talk for about 30 minutes about how we can improve our physical and spiritual health.
 Improving physical health involves discussion of various symptoms that adults and children face in this culture and how they can make sound decisions as to how to respond to the various symptoms.
 The spiritual health discussion involves a teaching on God’s Kingdom, revolving around a passage from the bible, followed by questions and discussion.
-There is nothing better than this interaction with this revolving group of people and they are always grateful for the input and interaction, as few have the opportunity for such interaction in their rural villages.
+There is nothing better than the interaction with this revolving group of people and they are always grateful for the input and interaction, as few have the opportunity for such interaction in their rural villages.

 Betsy teaches English and enjoys building relationships with especially the women in Cavango and the surrounding area.
 She handles the administrative duties associated with the small Cavango clinic/hospital and also assists SIM Angola administratively with current and new missionary personnel as to missionary care and the sometimes complicated logistics involved in serving in a country that often presents challenges to people from other countries serving in Angola.